LANE COLLEGE LIBRARY NEW FACULTY ORIENTATION

 The library provides access to 14,584 electronic books.
 Please read the handout “How to access Lane College E-Books”.
 A resources search guide is available on the Lane College Library web site.

-The Library provides access to EBSCO, NEWSBANK, Gale, Facts on File, and Tennessee Electronic Library databases.
-Please read the handout “How to access E-databases”.
+The Library provides access to EBSCO, Access World News, Gale, Facts on File, Infotrac, Commercial Appeal, Credo Reference, and Tennessee Electronic Library databases.
+Please read the handout “How to access E-databases."

 The on-line reference search section of the library's website provides additional electronic support of the academic programs.
 Refer to our Citation Styles page for information on how to write in APA, MLA, ASA, and Chicago style.